PsycheFoundation/psyche/architectures/decentralized/solana-coordinator/BREAKING-CHANGES.md

 Adding a versionning system to the data structures enables conditional migration logic.
 This can be done through either:

-- an `Enum` of which each case version (most comprehensive and complex)
+- an `Enum` of which each case version (most powerful, but complex)
-- a `version` field on the data structure (most simple)
+- a `version` field on the data structure (most simple, but has limitations)

-Also don't forget to use `#[repr(C)]` to ensure the predictability of the memory layout as by default the `#[repr(Rust)]` has undefined behaviour and its memory layout is left to the responsibility of the compiler's optimizer implementation (relevant for bytemuck serialized accounts).
+Note: Also don't forget to use `#[repr(C)]` to ensure the predictability of the memory layout as by default the `#[repr(Rust)]` has undefined behaviour and its memory layout is left to the responsibility of the compiler's optimizer implementation (relevant for bytemuck serialized accounts).

 ### 2) Backward compatible changes